 Children of Morta

 Platform: PS4 / Xbox One / Switch / PC

-Children of Morta is a story-driven action RPG which chronicles the adventures of a heroic family fighting against an evil power called the Corruption.
+Children of Morta is a story-driven action RPG that chronicles the adventures of a heroic family fighting against an evil power called the Corruption.
 The Bergson family is an extraordinary clan with unique abilities and specializations that include archery, magic, martial arts, and brute strength.

-The game presents players with the option to fully invest in upgrading a specific hero or distribute their resources across each member of the Bergson clan.
+The game presents players with the choice to either fully invest in upgrading a specific hero or distribute their resources across each member of the Bergson clan.
 While procedurally-generated dungeons are designed to be playable with any of the six playable characters, you’ll find each excels in certain areas such as mob control, DPS, long-range, etc. What stands out most is how Children of Morta uses eye-catching, pixel-art graphics to really drive home its fast-paced, hack n’ slash combat.

 Wally and the Fantastic Predators